The derived algebra of a stabilizer, families of coadjoint orbits, and sheets: The derived algebra of a stabilizer and families of coadjoint orbits

-Since $e_{i}(t)$ generate $\g_{\gamma(t)}$, the tangent vector $\dot \gamma(0)$ vanishes on the whole derived algebra of $\g_{\mu}$. \end{proof} \begin{Remark} The proposition remains true if $\gamma(t)$ is only defined for $t \geq 0$ and the right derivative $\dot \gamma_{+}(0)$ exists (this may happen if $\g^{*}(\mu)$ has a kind of cuspidal singularity at $\mu$). \end{Remark} \begin{Corollary} Consider the case when $\g^{*}(\mu)$ is smooth at $\mu$.
-Then \begin{enumerate} \item Each element of the tangent space to $\g^{*}(\mu)$ at the point $\mu$ vanishes on the derived algebra of $\g_{\mu}$: \item The following inequality is satisfied:
+which implies that $\dot \gamma(0)$ vanishes on the derived algebra of $\g_{\mu}$, q.e.d. \end{proof} \begin{Remark} The proposition remains true if $\gamma(t)$ is only defined for $t \geq 0$ and the right derivative $\dot \gamma_{+}(0)$ exists.
+This may happen if $\g^{*}(\mu)$ has a singularity at $\mu$. \end{Remark} \begin{Corollary} Consider the case when $\g^{*}(\mu)$ is smooth at the point $\mu$.
+Then \begin{enumerate} \item Each element of the tangent space $\mathrm{T}_{\mu}\g^{*}(\mu)$ vanishes on the derived algebra of $\g_{\mu}$: \item The following inequality is satisfied: